EasyNuget/CacheManager/README.md

 This package use AsyncKeyedLock to handle lock on get, set and clear on specific key. so you use this package on multi thread program.

 ### Info
-You can use all type like class, object, string to cache, for example EasyCacheManager<string>, EasyCacheManager<MyClass>
+You can use all type like class, object, string to cache, for example EasyCacheManager, EasyCacheManager<MyClass>
 Priority should be unique, you can't crate EasyCacheManager with list of providers with same Priority

 ### Clear cache